 A graduate of an MSN/MHA degree program may pursue many career paths after graduation, particularly in healthcare administration and nurse leadership roles.
 Typical job titles for these nurses may include:

-- Nurse Manager: A nurse manager oversees a specific department in a healthcare facility, including directing and supervising nursing staff, managing and reporting budgets and finances and ensuring patient care runs smoothly and efficiently.
+- Nurse or Healthcare Manager: A nurse manager or healthcare manager oversees a specific department in a healthcare facility, including directing and supervising nursing staff, managing and reporting budgets and finances and ensuring patient care runs smoothly and efficiently.

-- Healthcare Administrator: A non-patient facing role, nurse administrators most often work in hospitals and other large healthcare facilities and manage staff, develop training and personnel procedures, complete performance evaluations and develop budgets and financial reports.
+- Healthcare Administrator: A non-patient facing role, healthcare administrators and nurse administrators most often work in hospitals and other large healthcare facilities and manage staff, develop training and personnel procedures, complete performance evaluations and develop budgets and financial reports.

 - Director of Nursing: A senior leadership position, nurse managers often report to directors of nursing.
 Directors develop, implement and evaluate evidence-based policies and procedures.

 - Nurse Educator: Nurse educators develop curriculum and teach future nurses in both nursing schools and teaching hospitals.

 - Healthcare Consultant: Healthcare consultants work for a variety of healthcare entities and may provide assistance regarding compliance issues, insurance claims, healthcare reform and legal issues.